 The 10 Best Open-World Games Like Shadow of War

 Shadow of War is a game in which you make remarkable enemies, fight hundreds of orcs, and roam freely within Mordor.
 It’s an incredibly fun game to play, and it stands out as being quite unique as well.
 Luckily for fans of games similar to Shadow of War, though, there are some similar games that are worth checking out and playing.

-There are many open-world games in which you do side quests, evolve your characters, and deal with a situation in many different ways.
+There are many open-world games in which you can do side quests, evolve your characters, and progress through stories in many different ways.
 In most of them, you also control overpowered characters, just like Shadow of War.

-Middle-Eart: Shadow of Mordor
+Middle-earth: Shadow of Mordor

 I know that most people who played Shadow of War have played this game too.
 However, just in case you haven’t, go do it.
 I’m sure you’ll love it.

 If older graphics bother you, this game also has a free HD update on Steam.